 Did you know that one of the most famous artworks in the world is a watercolor art piece?
 It dates back to 1502, and it was created by German painter Albrecht Dürer.
 Young Hare is being kept at Albertina in Vienna, and only recently I wrote about the fact it can’t go on view that often, because of its scarce condition.
 The truth is that watercolors are quite sensitive, and are also one of the oldest mediums and artworks in the world, said to originate as far as the cave paintings of paleolithic Europe.
-Next to drawing, it is perhaps the most common and the “simplest” method of creation, in terms of what you need to do it – a supporting base, usually paper, a brush, some paints and, of course, water.
+Next to drawing, watercolor art is perhaps the most common and the “simplest” method of creation, in terms of what you need to do it - a supporting base, usually paper, a brush, some paints and, of course, water.

 Watercolor: Paintings of Contemporary Artists is where you’ll find portfolios of more than 20 of today’s top watercolor artists from every corner of the world, many of whom are also included in our list below!
 Watercolor is taking the art, fashion, and home décor worlds by storm.
 With artist profiles, an informative history of the medium, and an inspiring preface by DailyCandy's Sujean Rim, this is the guide to a beautiful revolution.
 From the evocative visual journals of Danny Gregory and Fabrice Moireau, through the fashion-inspired portraits of Samantha Hahn and Virginia Johnson, to the indie art stylings of Jane Mount and Becca Stadtlander, Watercolor stunningly showcases painterly brilliance.